McCoy-Games/Rock-Paper-Scissors-Console-Game/README.md

 # Rock Paper Scissors Console Game
-Allows you to play Rock Paper Scissors against a random AI in the console.
+This applications allows the user to play Rock Paper Scissors against the computer.